 I love fireplaces.
 Open wood fireplaces are the best but I love them all.
 Unfortunately, I’ve never in my adult life had the opportunity to live in a place with one.
 I decided to rectify that situation.

-I’d been kicking the idea of a tabletop faux-fireplace for a while and when my wife dug up her old phone, I sprang into action.
-A trip to the art section at the local hardware store was all it took to get me set for my craftstravaganza underway.
+I’d been kicking around the idea of a tabletop faux-fireplace for a while and when my wife dug up her old phone, I sprang into action.
+A trip to the art section at the local hardware store was all it took to get me set for my craftstravaganza.

 The housing is a repurposed wooden box purchased from the hardware store.
 I measured the screen of the phone and cut out a a hole in the center of a tray that had come with the box.
 I stained it all with black/brown stain from Ikea in order to match the furniture in my office.
 Next came the acrylic mosaic tiles to finish off the fireplace look.
 I used flexible superglue to keep them all in place.
 Mostly because I’m inpatient.

 Inside the box is a sponge to press against the back of the phone and keep it in place.
 On what was the bottom of the box, now the rear, I cut out a hole for the usb power cable and a larger hole for extra sound.
 A big benefit of a mostly empty box is amplified crackles and pops from the speakers.

 My reading nook is now so much nookier and I couldn’t be happier.